zhangzju/jstop/api.md

 >> The load average is a measure of system activity, calculated by the operating system and expressed as a fractional number.
 As a rule of thumb, the load average should ideally be less than the number of logical CPUs in the system.

 >> The load average is a UNIX-specific concept with no real equivalent on Windows platforms.
 On Windows, the return value is always [0, 0, 0].

+## DNS

+* dns.getServers()
+> Returns an array of IP address strings that are being used for name resolution.